prtkgpt/questdb.io/blog/2020-10-19-grafana-tutorial.md

   className="screenshot--shadow screenshot--docs"
   src="/img/blog/2020-10-19/first-panel.png"
 />
+As we would expect, we can see the cyclical nature of the taxi business, with a peak during the day’s rush hour and a trough at night.

 You can add multiple queries to the same panel and show multiple lines in the same panel.